chromecide/Flux-Node/lib/README.md

 ## Events

 The following Events are emitted by a default instance of a FluxNode (no mixins).
-Other events and functionality are provided by mixins
+Other events and functionality are provided by mixins.

 ### tunnelready